SteveTarter/playing-card-classifier/model/README.md

 ## Notes

-- If your model performs its own resizing and normalization, send raw 224x224x3 RGB data.
+- If your model performs its own resizing and normalization, send base64-encoded 224x224x3 RGB data.
 - The container image shown uses TensorFlow 2.13 (CPU).
 Adjust if you're using a different version or GPU.